MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/manage-result-sources.md

 ## Delete a result source

-A result source may no longer be needed.
+A result source might be no longer needed.
 The following procedure provides the steps for removing a result source.

 1. Go to the **Manage Result Sources** page for the tenant, for a site collection, or a site: